cblument/vimenv/README.md

 VIMENV
 ======

-Simple script to install the vim plugins for puppet.
+Simple script to install the vim plugins.

 [http://jedi.be/blog/2011/12/05/puppet-editing-like-a-pro/]